CMA CGM: History

-In May 2007, a consortium represented by CMA-CGM completed its acquisition of Compagnie Maroccaine de Navigation (Comanav) for a sum of €200 million.
+In May 2007, a consortium represented by CMA CGM completed its acquisition of Compagnie Marocaine de Navigation (Comanav) for a sum of €200 million.

-In July 2007, CMA-CGM acquired Cheng Lie Navigation Corp.
+In July 2007, CMA CGM acquired Cheng Lie Navigation Corp.
 (CNC Line), Intra-Asia container line based in Taiwan.

+In 2009, CMA CGM acquired the Port of Latakia in Syria under a consortium comprising CMA CGM/Terminal Link and Souria Holding, a Syrian limited liability company.

 In 2014, CMA CGM signs the Ocean Three agreements.
 The group strengthens its offer by signing major agreements on the biggest worldwide maritime trades with CSCL and UASC.

-In April 2015, the group acquired a strategic stake in LCL Logistix, a logistics leader in India, via its subsidiary CMA CGM LOG.
+In April 2015, the group acquired a strategic stake in LCL Logistix, a logistics firm in India, via its subsidiary CMA CGM LOG.

 In December 2015, CMA CGM Benjamin Franklin called at the Port of Los Angeles and thus became the largest vessel ever to call the United States.
 The container-ship, 1,300 ft long and 177 ft wide, was inaugurated in Port of Long Beach on February 19.

 In July 2016 CMA CGM finalized its acquisition of Singapore-based NOL (Neptune Orient Lines) and its container line APL (American President Lines) after an all-cash offer of US$2.4 billion.
 The takeover is CMA CGM's largest acquisition and the purchase added 12 percent market share to the CMA CGM group.
 The Singapore Exchange Securities Trading suspended trading of NOL shares at the end of the offer.

 In June 2017, CMA CGM acquire Mercosul Line, a Brazilian shipping company specialized in multimodal door-to-door container transportation and logistics.

 In October 2018, CMA CGM finalized the acquisition of Finland-based container-transportation and logistics company Containerships.

 In April 2019, CMA CGM completed its public tender offer to acquire CEVA Logistics.
-With this acquisition, the CMA CGM Group becomes a global leader in transport and logistics, 110,000 people strong with more than $30,3 billion in revenue.
+With this acquisition, the CMA CGM Group becomes 110,000 people strong with more than $30.3 billion in revenue.
 CEVA operational center is transferred in Marseille, France, where is located the Head Office of the CMA CGM Group.

 In February 2021, CMA CGM Group completes its logistics offer by creating a new division dedicated to air freight: CMA CGM Air Cargo.
 With its four Airbus A330-200F cargo aircraft, this airfreight division links Europe to North America.
 The first flight from Liège to Chicago marks the debut of commercial operations.

 In September 2021, CMA CGM announced a partnership with fellow Breton-based operator Brittany Ferries.
 The partnership involves a €25 million investment, plus a CMA CGM representative joining Brittany Ferries' supervisory board.

-In May 2022, CMA CGM, signed a strategic partnership with Air France–KLM Group to develop their air cargo capacities together.
-As part of the agreement CMA CGM may also acquire a stake of up to 9% in the Franco-Dutch airline group.
+In May 2022, CMA CGM signed a strategic partnership with Air France-KLM to develop their air cargo capacities together.
+However, this partnership, implemented in April 2023, was terminated by mutual agreement in January 2024 without change in the 9% stake acquired by CMA CGM in the Franco-Dutch airline group.

+In January 2024, CMA CGM made a takeover offer for Wincanton plc.
+In March 2024 CMA CGM withdrew the offer.